oneapi-src/level-zero-spec/scripts/sysman/PROG.rst

 -  Decrease the voltage

-Frequency/voltage overclocking is accomplished by calling ::${s}SysmanFrequencyOcSetConfig() with a new overclock configuration ::${s}_oc_config_t.
+Frequency/voltage overclocking is accomplished by calling ::${s}FrequencyOcSetConfig() with a new overclock configuration ::${s}_oc_config_t.
 There are two modes that control the way voltage is handled when overclocking the frequency: